Branded (1950 film): Development

 In 1948, Winston Miller sold the story to Paramount, which sought to produce a film vehicle for Alan Ladd, with Miller to write the script and Robert Fellows to produce.
 Leslie Fenton was originally set to direct, but when he was assigned to The Jewell, the film was handed to Rudolph Maté.
 Mel Epstein became the producer.

 In March 1950, the film was retitled Branded.

 Filming

 The film was mostly shot on location in Arizona in the border country near Douglas.
 Locations included Salt River Canyon, in the Dragoon Mountains, at the Slaughter Ranch and at Cave Creek Canyon.

 Reception

-The New York Times called the film "an exceptionally absorbing an exciting tale."
+The New York Times called the film "an exceptionally absorbing and exciting tale."
 The Los Angeles Times called it a "swinging, lilting Western... written with incredibly quiet savagery."

 The film was a hit at the British box office, judged by Kinematograph Weekly as a "notable performer" at British cinemas in 1951.